yaoyao-liu/minimal-light/README.md

 remote_theme: yaoyao-liu/minimal-light
 ```

-Please note that adding the above line will directly apply all the default settings in this repository to your repository.
+Please note that adding the above line will directly apply all the default settings in this repository to yours.

 If you hope to edit any files (e.g., `index.md`), you still need to copy them to your repository.